 Remember, “money” is not the end goal.

 However, it is part of the path to venture success.
 No investor wants to come in ‘cold’.
 Most want to get to know prospective investees first.
 Investors generally have a set of “filter” questions they ask to potential ventures that kick off the screening process.
 After passing the initial screening, the startup has the chance to pitch to investors.
 The pitch will include an explanation of 6 fundamental documents that describe the business.
-Find an investor in your area to begin learning from experts within your community.

 I can guarantee that being a considerate and passionate investor will make you a considerably better founder for any of your own ventures, which in itself will make you more investable.
 Understand there is a critical difference between confidence and arrogance, and develop a support system of mentors, personnel, and advisors to begin thinking like a true investor.